 Cobra coverage can be just fine for you and your family.
 BUT that is IF you (or any dependent) is ELIGIBLE for Medicare.
 We emphasize “eligible” because people will tell us that they “just stayed with Cobra because we know our plan is pretty good”.
 Well, if you took the plan because it was pretty good, and you happen to be age 65 and over (remember – that means ELIGIBLE for Medicare.
 Regardless if you did or didn’t get it, you’re eligible) Cobra has different rules related to Medicare.

 It comes down to who is now your primary insurance “provider”.
-It’s a whole bunch to type out so I’m going to shortcut that and lead you to our Cobra video on YouTube.
-Click HERE to watch and really understand what we’re talking about.
+It’s a whole bunch to type out so I’m going to shortcut that and lead you to our Cobra video on YouTube to really understand what we’re talking about.
 Save yourself some stress and dollars by understanding the implications.
 Also, read our recent contribution to an AARP article about this very problem.

 In addition to having to decide whether or not to enroll into the Cobra coverage, the suddenly retiring person now had to figure out how to get Medicare set up.
 And, set up quickly in many cases.
 New blogs from Medicare.gov appeared like this one.
 The local Social Security offices were and are closed to foot traffic.
 “But, how can I sign up for my coverage when I can’t walk into the office to do so?”

 New methods to the madness had to be, and were, created rather quickly.

 We still wrap up our process with the person on the phone saying “WOW, that wasn’t so bad”.
 Or “thanks for making this so easy for us”.

 We’ve added new tools such as our 2020 Guidebook and our list to our Top YouTube clips to make your life easier.
 Use them and share with friends, family, colleagues and those just as confused as you are.